 It was on June 29, 2007, that the original iPhone went on sale in the US, and arguably that was the day that it truly began shaking up what users expected from a phone.

-The original iPhone
+Origins of the original iPhone

-Most of the concerns and criticisms of the original iPhone now seem peculiar, but chiefly because the iPhone itself has retrained our ideas of what is normal.
+Most of the concerns and criticisms of the original iPhone now seem peculiar, but chiefly because the iPhone itself has reshaped our ideas of what is normal.
 At the time, the best smartphones had certain key features that the iPhone lacked, and many people cared.

 Apple went with AT&T because it — or rather the Cingular network that was then bought by AT&T — agreed to Apple's demands for control.
 At the time, it was normal for networks to have at least a say in the hardware designs of phones that were going to use their cell service.